BorisTheBrave/DeBroglie/docs/articles/config_files.md

 ### Tiled

 [Tiled](https://www.mapeditor.org/) .tmx files are supported, though Tiled has many features that are ignored.
 Both square and hex grids can be read.
 If there are multiple layers in a square grid, then they are taken to be a 3d topology.

+You can also load .tsx files (Tiled tilesets).
+As these do not come with a map to use as sample input, you must set [adjacencies](#adjacency-config) instead.
+The output is a .tmx file referencing the .tsx.

 ### MagicaVoxel